melbshark/relative-pattern/README.md

 * [ELFIO - ELF](https://github.com/serge1/ELFIO)

 ![alg tag](demo/code_virtualizer.png)

+Currently there is no documentation (please contact me if you are interested in).
+I try also to prepare a paper on this but there are still a lot of things to do.

 <sup>1</sup>[O-LLVM](https://github.com/obfuscator-llvm/obfuscator) does not support yet virtualization transformations, though control-flow-graph flattening can be considered as a "light-weight" virtualization.